L. Inactive Matters

 As part of reviewing the monthly trust reconciliation, the client trust listing should be reviewed to identify matters for which there has been no trust activity for some time – a warning sign that the matter may be becoming inactive.
 There are a number of professional obligations in the Law Society rules and the Code of Professional Conduct that arise when a matter becomes inactive.
 Your obligations will vary based on whether or not the matter is concluded and if you still have contact with the client.

 If the matter has been concluded and you still have money in trust for the client, prepare your final statement of account for unbilled fees and disbursements and send it to your client.
 If there is a reasonable expectation that the client will receive the statement of account, then you can write a trust cheque to your general bank account to pay it.
 Refund any extra money to the client.
 Send your report to the client and close the client trust ledger and the file.
-The rules require that trust funds are paid out swiftly once a matter is concluded – Rule 5-44(1)(l) requires the related trust money to be paid out expeditiously unless exceptional circumstances apply and the chief executive officer has provided permission for the money to remain in trust.
+Do not let these matters linger, as Rule 5-44(1)(m) requires trust money to be paid out expeditiously once a legal matter is concluded.

 - ensure that matters are attended to within a reasonable time frame;

 - provide an interim report where one might reasonably be expected; and

 - provide a prompt and complete report when the work is finished.

 The lawyer must maintain contact with the client from time to time whether the matter has been inactive at the client’s own choosing or due to other reasons such as the lawyer’s delay or other pending proceedings.
 This contact and interim reporting to the client should include details of any monies that have remained in trust for the client.
 It would be prudent for the lawyer to request that the client confirm his or her instructions about how to proceed with the matter and to advise of any change to his or her contact information.